Our staff will respond to your query promptly and provide detailed information to your questions.

 After breakfast, transfer to the airport by express train.

-Price per person, twin share.
-Costing is based on a outside cabin with window on your voyage and fee applies to upgrades.
-Single supplement available.
+Price per person, double share and single supplement available.
+Costing is based on a outside cabin with window on your voyage.

 28 Oct 2021